 You can of course substitute soft tortilla shells if hard shells aren’t your thing, but I like the crunchy contrast.
 But don’t get fancy.
 That’s not what we’re doing here.

-Also try my quick fix taco salads.
+Also try my original quick fix taco salads and my even easier new recipe.

 Quick Fix Shrimp Tacos